Bhavik-Jikadara/multi-files-querybot/README.md

 # Multiple PDFs QueryBot

-The Multiple PDFs QueryBot is a Python-based tool for interacting with multiple PDF documents through natural language queries.
-Users can ask questions about the content of the PDFs, and the app will deliver relevant answers based on the information within the documents.
-This application leverages a language model to produce precise responses.
-Just to let you know, the app's responses are limited to the content of the loaded PDFs.
+The **Multi-Files QueryBot** is a Python-based tool that allows users to interact with multiple document types, including `PDFs`, `.docx`, and `.json` files, through natural language queries.
+Users can ask questions based on the content of these documents, and the app provides accurate, context-aware responses.\n* It’s designed to help users efficiently navigate and extract insights from large sets of documents, training them to ask more effective and precise questions.

 ## How it works?

 The application follows these steps to respond to your questions:

-- **PDF Loading**: The app reads multiple PDF documents and extracts their text content.
+- **Files Loading**: The app reads multiple documents and extracts their text content.
 - **Text Chunking**: The extracted text is divided into smaller, manageable chunks for efficient processing.
 - **Language Model**: The application employs a language model to create vector representations (embeddings) of the text chunks.
 - **Similarity Matching**: When a question is asked, the app compares it to the text chunks and identifies those with the highest semantic similarity.